testbenchcc/markdown-notes-app/README.md

   - Syntax highlighting in both viewer and editor for fenced code blocks.
   - Line numbers in the editor.
   - Rich keyboard shortcuts for formatting and structural editing.
+  - Non-markdown text-based files (for example `.txt`, `.py`, `.js`, `.json`, `.bat`, `.ps1`, etc.) are loaded via `/api/notes` and editable in the Monaco editor using an appropriate language mode (for example Python, JavaScript, JSON, or plaintext).
+For these files, the Monaco editor is the primary way to view and edit content; the markdown-style viewer is not used.
+  - CSV notes are rendered as tables in the viewer using Tabulator when selected; they share the same tree and download flows as markdown notes but remain view-only.

 - **Images and assets**
   - Pasting images directly into the editor with automatic file naming and storage.